WiktorBorkowski/Pixelart-Arena-Game/README.md

 # Controls
  Move with WASD <br/>
- PICK UP items and weapons by moving into them
+ PICK UP items and weapons by moving into them<br/>
- HOVER over weapons to see stats
+ HOVER over weapons to see stats<br/>
  Swing weapons with LEFT and RIGHT CLICK.
-Some attacks can hit multiple targets Click on the green crate to open the SHOP
+Some attacks can hit multiple targets<br/>
+ Click on the green crate to open the SHOP<br/>
- Throw weapons using SPACE
+ Throw weapons using SPACE<br/>
- Open/Close inventory using TAB
+ Open/Close inventory using TAB<br/>